ndelacruzoliver/ndelacruzoliver.github.io/index.md

 Software Developer<br>
 Dates Employed: Sep 2015 – Jun 2016<br>
 Location: Philippines<br>
-- Worked on the conversion of static website into responsive website.
-- Worked on the development of dynamic website in which user may modify the page and add web widgets.
+- Developed a dynamic website wherein admin users can modify the contents and add web widgets to the page.
+- Transformed existing websites from static to responsive.
-- Works in close collaboration with scrum team members and reports to scrum master and to the director of Development Operations.
+- Worked in close collaboration with scrum team members and reports to scrum master and the director of Development Operations.
-- Study and use the framework provided by the company in developing websites.

 Technologies: ToolTwist, JSP, Amazon S3, Node.js, Mustache, Handlebars, Gradle, Quartz, Spring Batch, JMeter